OpenSILEX/phis-docs-community/docs/installation.md

 ### Radiometric targets properties

-In order to track where Phis data is coming from, users can declare in the `Radiometric targets` menu the name and attributes of the radiometric calibration targets enabling imagery softwares to calibrate and correct the reflectance of images originating from images acquisition sessions such as UAV flights.
+In order to record how phenotypic data has been produced, users can declare in the `Radiometric targets` menu the name and attributes of the radiometric targets enabling imagery softwares to calibrate and correct the reflectance of images originating from images acquisition sessions such as UAV flights.

 The `Radiometric targets` menu displays the list of individual radiometric targets that have been declared by the user on Phis.
 The radiometric target list is preceded by a research bar enabling the user to filter registered radiometric targets by their Alias and URI.